benhoyt/benhoyt.github.com/writings/2020-06-09-google-analytics-alternatives.md

 <img src="/images/lwn-goaccess-html.png" alt="GoAccess screenshot" title="Source: screenshot of rt.goaccess.io">

 <p>If web access logs are unavailable, developers can still use GoAccess if they're willing to put a Content Delivery Network (CDN) &mdash; such as AWS Cloudfront or Cloudflare &mdash; in front of their web site.
 The CDN logs can then be downloaded and run through GoAccess.
-There are other approaches too, such as <a href="https://benhoyt.com/writings/replacing-google-analytics/">this article</a> describing how to use GoAccess on a web site served by GitHub Pages &mdash; this method uses a "tracking pixel" with Cloudfront logging and a Python script that transforms logs before sending them to GoAccess.</p>
+There are other possibilities too, such as <a href="https://benhoyt.com/writings/replacing-google-analytics/">my own approach</a> of using GoAccess on a web site served by GitHub Pages &mdash; this method uses a "tracking pixel" served by Cloudfront with logging enabled, and a Python script that transforms logs before sending them to GoAccess.</p>

 <h4>Wrapping up</h4>

 <p>The last few years have seen a number of good alternatives to Google Analytics, particularly for those who only need a few basic features.
 Most of the recent alternatives are both open source and privacy-conscious, so there are now very few reasons for projects and businesses to use proprietary analytics systems.</p>

 <p>For site owners who just need basic traffic numbers, Plausible and GoatCounter seem like excellent options (those that like more visual polish and documentation might prefer Plausible).
-For those running e-commerce sites or in need of features like funnel analysis, Matomo seems like an excellent choice.
+For those running e-commerce sites or in need of features like funnel analysis, Matomo seems like a good choice.
 And enterprises that need direct control over how their events are stored and modeled should consider a Snowplow installation.</p>